carlallanvela/mean-course/README.md

 # MeanCourse

+This is a MEAN Stack Project.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

 ## Development server